ChamiLamelas/Wordle_Solver/dev.md

 Class WordleSolver

-int guesses
+int guesses: Keeps current number of guesses, not used at the moment but may be useful if ranker's Rank() took the current guess number (something to do with duplicates).

-BaseRanker* ranker
+BaseRanker* ranker: Pointer to ranker (polymorphism)

-string temp_fp
+string temp_fp: Filepath created by solver during guessing process.

-string PLACEHOLDER
+string PLACEHOLDER: placeholder for overloaded Guess.

-string prev_guess
+string prev_guess: previous guess made by solver, used with feedback to clear out temp_fp.

-set<int> guessed
+set<int> guessed: set of indices that have been guessed successfully.

-string dataset_fp
+string dataset_fp: filepath to dataset to use for the solver.

 WordleSolver(string dataset_fp, BaseRanker* ranker): Initializes a WordleSolver